DeshpandeSowmya/Stroke-Risk-Analysis-Excel-Dashboard/README.md

 ---

+📌 **Real-World Healthcare Applications:**

+This analysis mirrors how public health agencies, healthcare consultants, and clinical analysts use data to identify stroke risk factors within populations.
+Insights from this project can help guide preventive strategies, patient education, resource allocation, and policy decisions to reduce stroke incidence.
+Understanding patterns in risk factors like age, glucose, BMI, and hypertension supports more targeted healthcare interventions and improved health outcomes at both the individual and community level.

+---

 ## 👩🏻‍💻 About Me
 Created by **Sowmya Deshpande** — MPH Candidate | Data Analyst in Training | Healthcare Consulting Extern
 🔗 [LinkedIn](https://linkedin.com/in/sowmyadeshpande) | 🌐 [GitHub](https://github.com/DeshpandeSowmya)